March 4-5, 2016

 Bruce Herman (American, b.
 1953) is a painter living and working north of Boston.
 Herman lectures widely and has had work published in many books, journals, and popular magazines.
 His artwork has been exhibited in more than 20 solo and 100 group exhibitions in eleven major cities, including Boston, New York, Chicago, Washington, D.C., and Los Angeles.
 His work has been shown internationally, including in England, Italy, Canada, and Israel.
 Venues featuring his many public and private collections include the Vatican Museums in Rome; The Cincinnati Museum of Fine Arts; the DeCordova Museum; and the Hammer Museum, Grunwald Print Collection.
-Herman currently holds the Lothlórien Distinguished Chair in Fine Arts at Gordon College in Wenham, Massachusetts.
+Herman currently holds the Lothlórien Distinguished Chair in Fine Arts at Gordon College.

 Allison Luce explores the ephemeral nature of existence and the mystery of eternity through her ceramic sculptures and monoprints.
 Luce graduated with dual B.F.A. degrees in Painting and Art History from Ohio University and her M.F.A. from Hunter College, City University of New York.
 She currently lives in Charlotte, North Carolina where she is a studio artist, an adjunct art instructor, and serves on CIVA’s Board of Directors.
 She has shown her artwork in solo and group exhibitions nationally and internationally and her work is included in many private collections.
 She has been a resident artist in Denmark, Germany, and Canada and has received numerous grants and awards for her sculptures.